March 27, 2019

 Alcohol may help you nod off and fall asleep, but can also cause you to suddenly wake up the moment it’s metabolized by your body.
 Alcohol also relaxes the airways in your throat to cause snoring and obstructive sleep apnea.
 If you find yourself waking up on nights you also drank alcohol, start reducing your alcohol intake or limit your drinking to earlier in the evening.

 Obstructive sleep apnea is a sleep disorder where your airway becomes blocked, and you stop breathing while sleeping.
 Sleep apnea causes loud snoring, nighttime sweating, and abrupt awakenings that leave you choking or gasping for air.
 If you think you may be suffering from this sleep disorder, a sleep specialist can use a sleep apnea test to diagnose your condition accurately.

 At Healthcare Associates of Texas, we understand the importance of getting a good night’s sleep and how it connects to your overall health and well-being.
-The doctors and specialists at our sleep clinic will work with you one on one to ensure you receive a proper diagnosis and the highest quality personalized care and treatment.
-Schedule an appointment or call us today at (972) 258-7499.
+Schedule an appointment today.